Lawrence, KS adopts Passport’s mobile payment solution for parking

 Drivers now have more ways to pay at nearly 3,000 parking spaces across the City

 Lawrence, Kan.
 (March 19, 2021) — The City of Lawrence is introducing contactless parking payments to its community.
 Beginning Monday, March 22, downtown visitors will be able to pay for parking using one of the new mobile payment options, Passport Parking.
-The app, powered by the Passport Operating System, enables motorists to safely extend and manage their parking sessions from the convenience of their smartphones.
+The app, powered by the Passport digital platform, enables motorists to safely extend and manage their parking sessions from the convenience of their smartphones.

 Looking to bring new technology to its community, the City turned to Passport due to the company’s industry experience and for the app’s ease of use.
 To begin a parking session, users simply create an account with their email address or phone number and enter their license plate and desired length of stay.